jadnohra/SIMPLE_lang_py/README.md

 # SIMPLE_lang_py
-Small-Step, big-step, and denotational semantics of the 'SIMPLE' language as per the book *[ [Understanding Computation: From Simple Machines to Impossible Programs.
+Small-step, big-step, and denotational semantics of the 'SIMPLE' language as per the book *[ [Understanding Computation: From Simple Machines to Impossible Programs.
 (Tom Stuart)] ](http://shop.oreilly.com/product/0636920025481.do)*, but implemented in Python instead of Ruby, along with slight modifications for even simpler expressions of the reduction functions.